The role of solenoids in electrical and electronic systems.

 Parameter Description

-Supply voltage It can vary between 12V and 240V, depending on the application.
+Supply voltage It can vary between 12V and 240V, Depending on the application.

 Type of action Normally closed (NC) or normally open (NO).